microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 `IsXamlResourceReferenceTracingEnabled` must be `true` in order for this event to be raised.

-Error information is also logged to the native debug output, so attaching a `XamlResourceReferenceFailed` handler yourself is an advanced scenario for getting the raw message programmatically.
+Error information is also logged to the native debug output when the event is raised, so attaching a `XamlResourceReferenceFailed` handler yourself is an advanced scenario for getting the raw message programmatically.